XPRESSyourself/XPRESSpipe/docs/content/reference-building.rst

 | 2.
 During ribosome profiling library preparation, a 5' and 3' transcript bias is common, regardless of library preparation method.
 It has therefore been suggested to `exclude the first 45-50 nucleotides from the 5' end and 15 nucleotides from the 3' end of each transcript during quantification <https://www.cell.com/cms/10.1016/j.celrep.2016.01.043/attachment/257faf34-ff8f-4071-a642-bfdb531c75b8/mmc1>`_
 | 3.
 Several genes encode multiple isoforms or transcripts.
 During quantification, many software packages for counting reads to genes consider a read mapping to multiple transcripts of the same gene as a multi-mapper.
 Unless interested in alternate isoform usage, it is recommended that transcriptome reference files only contain the longest transcript for each gene.
 | The :data:`modifyGTF` sub-module provides the ability to make the above-mentioned modifications to a GTF transcriptome reference file.
 The modified GTF file is output at the end and the filename is labeled with the modifications made.
 Truncations to each transcript reference are stranded-aware.
+| NOTE: This only looks at transcript start and end position.
+It does not factor in longest exon space or stop sites within the transcript space, so does not necessarily conform to Ensembl's definition of `canonical transcript <https://uswest.ensembl.org/Multi/Help/Glossary?db=core>`_

 -----------
 Arguments